playcanvas/blog/blog/2024-05-22-a-faster-supersplat-with-pwa-support.md

 ## PWA Support

-A Progressive Web App (PWA) is a web application that provides a native app-like experience, including the ability to install it on a user's home screen.
+A Progressive Web App (PWA) is a web application that provides a native app-like experience, including the ability to install it on a user's home screen or desktop.

 From today, SuperSplat is shipping with PWA support! 🎉